FlutterQueen/readable/flutter_readable/README.md

 ### Save time and effort

 - no more helpers or extensions scattered in the project .
-- helpers already built and ready to be used out of the box .
+- helpers already built , fully tested and ready to be used out of the box .
 - you will find many uses cases where `readable` can be helpful

 ```dart